-Recently, I was working on a pet project and had created my Dockerfile for the ASP.NET Core container as well as the docker-compose.yml file to compose the services.
+I was working on a pet project and had already created a Dockerfile for the ASP.NET Core container, along with a docker-compose.yml file to wire the services together.

 Here’s the Dockerfile I had: